The 'What Does Revenue Even Mean Here?' Workshop Guide

 A clean definition includes what is left out.

 If ARR excludes services revenue, say that.
 If bookings includes multi-year contracts but board reporting normalizes them, say that.
 Ambiguity loves omitted edge cases.
+For more on how false precision in dashboards masks these kinds of gaps, see The Dangerous Comfort of False Precision.

 Name the temporary workaround